Navbar

 Books

-In Press (2009) Concessionary Politics: Rivalry, Territory, and Identity in the use of Africa's natural resources.
-Book manuscript under contract for "Colonialisms" series, for publication in 2009 by the University of California Press, Berkeley.
+In Review (2011) Concessionary Politics: Rivalry, Territory, and Identity in the use of Africa's natural resources.
+Manuscript accepted for publication by signed contract (March 26 2008) for “Colonialisms” series, University of California Press, Berkeley, that was cancelled.
+Now sent for review at University of Chicago Press.

-In Prep (2008): Creatures at the Rainbow's End: Trophy Hunting, Ecotourism, and the Transformation of Forest Life in Southwestern Central African Republic.
-Prospectus submitted to University of Chicago Press, September 2008.
-Manuscript in revision.
+In Prep (2011): Creatures at the Rainbow's End: Trophy Hunting, Ecotourism, and the Transformation of Forest Life in Southwestern Central African Republic.
+Prospectus submitted to Duke University Press, October 30, Duke and Chicago have requested the manuscript for review.

 In Prep (2008) Agrawal, A. Hardin, R. and Lemos, M. Adaptive Development: Climate, Institutions, and Livelihoods.
 Book manuscript due to Cambridge University Press in June 2009.